-For Blender 2.8+ the previously Tool Shelf buttons Flip Direction and Recalculate, typically used to flip inverted surfaces that made meshes appear inside-out, have been moved to the main Mesh menu upper-left of the 3D View.
+In newer versions of Blender the previously available Tool Shelf buttons Flip Direction and Recalculate, typically used to flip inverted surfaces that made meshes appear inside-out, have been moved to the main Mesh menu upper-left of the 3D View.
 As the option is now context sensitive it only appears as a menu option in Edit Mode.

 Flip Selected Faces